IntensiCode/flutternoid/README.md

 - [ ] revisit soloud with new web support
 - [ ] PERF: web performance became bad suddenly - why?

-- [ ] BUG: power-ups not stopped when overlay active!?
 - [ ] BUG: laser should stop at frame
 - [ ] BUG: enemies are invisible at (0,0) when spawning - ball sometimes hits them
 - [ ] BUG: enemies can be hit weirdly "below" during spawn